roehampton/module-content/software-development-3/week-03/lab/README.md

 * Create a 'Person' abstract base class and derived classes Student and Staff.
 * Person should have a firstname and lastname
+* Person should have a PrintName() method that returns the firstname and last name in a single string.
 * Students only should have a courseid and staff only should have a salary.
 * The Person constructor should take the firstname and lastname as parameters.
 * The staff and student classes should have the relevant 'getters' and 'setters' so that course Id and salary can be set and retrieved.
-* Create a virtual method in the base class "print()" and override it in the Student and Staff derived classes so that:
+* Create a virtual method in the base class "Print()" and override it in the Student and Staff derived classes so that:

-   * The Staff print() method returns firstname, lastname and salary
+   * The Staff Print() method returns firstname, lastname and salary
-   * The Student print() method returns firstname, lastname and course
+   * The Student Print() method returns firstname, lastname and course

+* Write a Main program that creates some students and staff objects, and uses both the Print() and the PrintName() methods to show some output.